-Pentagon chief in Mongolia to strengthen military bonds
+Pentagon chief visits Mongolia to strengthen military bonds

 And while U.S. officials have insisted that America is not asking nations to choose between the United States and China, Esper said, “We’ve got to be able to compete with them.”

 One senior U.S. official said the U.S. seeks to expand its defense and intelligence cooperation with Mongolia, noting that its location makes it ideal for listening posts and monitoring stations for peering into both U.S. adversaries.
-The official was not authorized to discuss details publicly so spoke on condition of anonymity.
+The official was not authorized to discuss details publicly and spoke on the condition of anonymity.

 Throughout the wars in Iraq and Afghanistan, Mongolian troops have consistently been a visible force, often providing security at U.S. facilities.
 The nation still has more than 200 troops in Afghanistan.